tylim88/Create-Prisma-App/README.md

 with just one script, our dev environment graphql playground is up and running, waiting for us to explore!

-We can also npm run test-setup to launch test-environment, it is a docker composed of even the node server.
+We can also npm run test-setup to launch test-environment, it is a docker composed of both node and prisma server. (wait a little and refresh browser if you see empty page)

 we need to create the prod.env ourself, it can be easily done by using test.env which is provided as template, please refer to ./config/dev.env for guidelines